UoMResearchIT/r-tidyverse-digital-humanities/_episodes/07-notebooks.md

 We can use a similar approach to produce other types of outputs.
 The [RMarkdown gallery](http://rmarkdown.rstudio.com/gallery.html) contains examples of the many different types of document you can produce (some of these may require a newer version of R Studio than the one installed on the PC clusters).

 This course was written in R Studio.
-The slides I used to introduce the course at the start were written as a R Markdown document.
+The slides I used to introduce the course at the start were written as an R Markdown document.
 Each episode of this course is written as an R Markdown document (although the conversion to an HTML page is a little more complex than for the examples we looked at - this is so that the formatting of the challenges etc. works properly).
 You can see all of the underlying R Markdown for this course on [Github](https://github.com/uomresearchit/r-tidyverse-intro/), in the `_episodes_rmd` directory; having selected an episode you will need to click the "raw" button to see the markdown itself.